Skip to main content Skip to secondary navigation

 Fellows return to Stanford to share learnings and begin designing a final “case study” they will seek to complete in the Winter and Spring.

-With 3 months under their belt, Fellows return to CalPERS for an intense Winter and Spring of work and apprenticeship.
+With 3 months under their belt, Fellows return to their investment teams for an intense Winter and Spring of work and apprenticeship.
 During this time, they will also collect data for a case study they will eventually publish upon completion of their Fellowship.

 STAGE 5: DEBRIEFING / WRITING AT STANFORD (AUGUST)